Collections/Delinquent Accounts

 A WMU account with outstanding charges or any monies past due which exceed $300 not received by the scheduled due date will result in a past due balance hold.
 This hold type will prevent future services, including but not limited to registration for current or future terms, or a diploma from the University.

-Certified funds
+Certified Funds

 Indicates that only certified payments will be accepted on the account.
 Payment methods considered as certified include: cash, debit or credit cards (online only), cashier’s checks and money orders.
 Payments made online though TouchNet using a debit or credit card, are subject to a convenience fee of 2.95% or $3, whichever is larger.
 This hold does not prevent a student from receiving services, or registering for courses.

-Collections hold
+Collections

 Indicates the account has been placed with a third-party collection agency.
 To resolve this hold, payment in full with certified funds to WMU, or to the collection agency servicing the account is required.
 The account holder should contact Accounts Receivable (269) 387-4141 for the account to be reviewed.

-Indicates the student is enrolled in an employer deferred payment plan.
+Indicates the student is enrolled in an deferred payment plan.
 This hold does not prevent the student from receiving services or registering for courses.

 Perkins